Traveller (horse): Birth and war service

 Traveller was a horse of great stamina and was usually a good horse for an officer in battle because he was difficult to frighten.
 He could sometimes become nervous and spirited, however.
 At the Second Battle of Bull Run, while General Lee was at the front reconnoitering, dismounted and holding Traveller by the bridle, the horse became frightened at some movement of the enemy and, plunging, pulled Lee down on a stump, breaking both of his hands.
 Lee went through the remainder of that campaign chiefly in an ambulance.
 When he rode on horseback, a courier rode in front leading his horse.

+Lee was conscious of the welfare of the horses in the Army in general.
+During the Peninsula Campaign, he instructed J. E. B. Stuart, "Endeavor to spare your horses as much as possible, and charge your officers to look to their comfort."
+At Gettysburg he admonished an officer who was beating his horse: "Don’t whip him, captain; it does no good.
+I had a foolish horse, once, and kind treatment is the best."
+On the day he surrendered his army to Grant at Appomattox, an aide brought him a message, having ridden his horse to exhaustion.
+Lee reprimanded him, saying "Why did you do it?
+You have killed your beautiful horse."
+In later life he doted on Traveller.
+Lee's wife wrote, "He does not like to part even for a time from his beloved steed".

 After the war, Traveller accompanied Lee to Washington College in Lexington, Virginia.
 He lost many hairs from his tail to admirers (veterans and college students) who wanted a souvenir of the famous horse and his general.
 Lee wrote to his daughter Mildred Childe Lee that "the boys are plucking out his tail, and he is presenting the appearance of a plucked chicken."